Stamford School Open Day

 Your child will always have someone to talk to and they will know our number one priority is to ensure our children stay happy and healthy.

-Our Deputy Head Pastoral - Claire Hughes - works closely with class teachers and the staff in St Michael’s Boarding House to oversee the emotional welfare of the children throughout their time at the school.
+Our Deputy Head Pastoral - Claire Hughes - works closely with class teachers and the staff in our Junior Boarding House to oversee the emotional welfare of the children throughout their time at Stamford.

 We know it's really important for our children to stay happy and healthy.
 At Stamford there are lots of people our children can talk to: friends, teachers, the School Nurse, or any adult who works at the school if they need someone else to speak to.